maziesmith/2019-04-c-sharp-labs/LabWork.md

 ### Rabbit Population Explosion With Foxes Reducing The Population Growth

 Add foxes and this will correspondingly reduce the rabbit population !!!
 If we introduce foxes which multiply at half the rate of rabbits (ie 1 every seconds), how long will it take to reach the rabbit population limit?

+### Setting Random Rabbit Properties

+We can read random rabbit properties from https://www.json-generator.com/ using C#